Woldorf/keyboard/README.md

 v0.2.0 brings a settings screen where you can create, size, and organize custom keyboard layouts and then they are available on the main selection screen for use.

+Future versions will add the feature to add the ability to delete any of the keyboards on the system, change the default colors, resize the keyboard window/keyboard, and setting some background images and color designs for the keyboards

+I would like to make this compatable with MacOS although MacOS is particlular about what is able to manage keystrokes and it may need so be heavily redone to accomidate for MacOS though it will be released once it works

 gl hf